thien/AISearch/paper.md

 ### Crossover Methods

 Several crossover methods have been tried, but the most successful methods I found were the _Split Method_ and _Partially Mapped Crossover_ (Goldberg & Lingle 1985).
-I performed tests between the two and found that the split method has shwon to be the most effective approach.
+I performed tests between the two and found that the split method has shown to be the most effective approach.

-__Split Method__ - The parents are split equally such that the left half of one parent's tours is merged with the right half of the other parents.
-Duplicate and missing tours are then managed after, before sending it off for an offspring.
-Missing tours are added in a random order.

 # Utilities for our TSP Methods